 Rini Astuti has conducted research on contemporary environmental challenges facing Southeast Asia.
-My current research focuses on haze-producing biomass fires and an emerging framework for peatland and forest governance in Indonesia.
+Her research focuses on resource governance in Indonesia, including on climate change mitigation and adaptation policies.
+Rini’s current research is on haze-producing biomass fires and an emerging framework for peatland and forest governance in Indonesia.

 Rini’s research draws from a political ecology perspective that problematized the implications of neoliberal environmental governance for different actors across multiple scales in Indonesia, including local and indigenous communities.